This information answers some common questions about sperm banking and provides a list of local sperm banks.

 Sperm banking is the collection, freezing, and storage of sperm for possible use in the future.

-Why should I do this?
+Why should I bank my sperm?

 Many cancer treatments damage the cells that grow into sperm.
-If you can’t produce sperm, you will be infertile.
-This means that you will not be able to have a biological child.
-Sometimes these cells recover, but sometimes they do not.
-We can’t say for certain how your treatment will affect your future fertility.
+If your body stops making sperm, you will be infertile.
+This means you will not be able to have a biological child.

-When should I do this?
+When should I bank my sperm?

-You must bank your sperm before you begin treatment.
-If your treatment doesn’t have to start right away, we suggest you collect 3 specimens.
-For the first collection, it’s best if you don’t ejaculate during sex or masturbation for 2 to 5 days before the collection, and 2 to 3 days between each collection.
-This will help you collect the highest possible number of sperm.
+If you don’t need to start treatment right away, we suggest you collect 3 specimens and schedule the collections with 2 to 3 days between them.
+It’s best if you don’t ejaculate during sex or masturbation for 2 to 5 days before the first collection and between each collection.
+This will help you collect the most sperm possible.

-Where can I do this?
+Where can I bank my sperm?

-If you can’t collect a specimen at a sperm bank, some sperm banks will let you collect at home.
+If you can’t collect a specimen at a sperm bank, some sperm banks let you collect at home.
 The sperm bank or your doctor can give you a sterile cup for this.

 If you’re in the hospital, you will need to collect the specimen in your hospital room.
 We can arrange for one of the sperm banks in New York to pick up the specimen for a small fee and take it to their lab for processing.

-How do I do this?
+How do I bank my sperm?

-How much will this cost?
+How much will sperm banking cost?

 What else should I know?